finestcrtn/nukera/README.en.md

 ![Nukera](assets/nukera_img.png)

-Nukera is a GUI layer over Zapret: **Instagram, Telegram, YouTube, Discord and everything else** that's blocked.
-Just turn it on.
+Nukera is a GUI app based on Zapret’s principles and other ways of bypass, designed to unblock **Instagram, Telegram, YouTube, Discord**, and all other blocked websites — even those that other Zapret alternatives cannot unblock.
+Best of all, it requires no manual configuration: Just turn it on, and it works.

 ## Why Nukera